-27. To this end, all the relevant working parties, including the Global Forum for Road Traffic Safety and the World Forum could update their agendas and working plans as necessary to accommodate the automotive technologies mobility revolution, by offering timely the appropriate guidelines for the new road environment of the future, as for examples setting specific tasks to cast operative references for innovative cooperative and connected road traffic, bearing in mind the needs of vulnerable road users and facilitate inclusiveness; or the framework for a new concept of driver training for the safe interaction of highly automated vehicles in traffic environment.
+22. To this end, all the relevant working parties, including the Global Forum for Road Traffic Safety and the World Forum could update their agendas and working plans as necessary to accommodate the automotive technologies mobility revolution, by offering timely the appropriate guidelines for the new road environment of the future, as for examples setting specific tasks to cast operative references for innovative cooperative and connected road traffic, bearing in mind the needs of vulnerable road users and facilitate inclusiveness; or the framework for a new concept of driver training for the safe interaction of highly automated vehicles in traffic environment.

-Action 9 - Addressing the liability concerns

-28. The current critical debate concerns devices that act on behalf of the driver, or even override the driver’s decisions.
-While driver assistance systems contribute to intelligent and efficient mobility as well as to efficient and safe roads, they also introduce new challenges.
-For example, in a system failure and accident situation: who is legally liable?
-In some European countries, for example, the law in this respect clearly states that the liability of driving remains exclusively with the driver.

-29. WP.29 already closely cooperates on this matter, particularly in the case of ADS systems.

-Action 10 - Enabling safer Transport of Dangerous Goods
+Action 9 - Enabling safer Transport of Dangerous Goods